rakenduste-programmeerimine-2025/spordiklubi-haldus/README.md

 ## Functionalities
 ### 1)Authentication & Access
   - Sign up / Sign in
-  - Allows new users to register and existing users to securely log in using their credentials
+  - Allows new users to register and existing users can securely log in using their credentials
   - Validates user roles (coach or player) to provide access to the appropriate dashboard
   - Manages user sessions to ensure secure access control

 ### 2)Dashboard
 #### coach:
 - Upcoming events and training sessions